-Sildenafil and these other medications, all known as PDE5 inhibitors, work by suppressing an enzyme called PDE5, a.k.a. an erection’s “off switch.”
+Sildenafil and other ED medications are PDE5 inhibitors, which work by suppressing an enzyme called PDE5, a.k.a. an erection’s “off switch.”
 The “on switch” is a natural chemical called cGMP, which tells blood vessels in the penis to dilate and fill with blood.
 PDE5 breaks down cGMP, allowing blood to flow out of the penis.
 When PDE5 is blocked, blood vessels in the penis stay dilated.
-This makes erections stay harder for longer.
+This makes erections stay harder for longer (Dhaliwal, 2022).

 Although PDE5 inhibitors all work on the same natural chemical—PDE5—that doesn’t mean they’re all the same.
 Sildenafil may take 30 minutes to work and may last for 4 to 5 hours.
 Avanafil can be taken 15 minutes before sexual activity, and it remains effective for about the same time as sildenafil.
 Tadalafil comes in two formulations: one is taken daily, the other as needed and can be effective for up to 36 hours.

-Picking the right medication for you might involve a little bit of back and forth with your provider, but if you see a medication you’ve been prescribed isn’t working as well as you would like, let them know.
+Picking the right medication for you might involve a little bit of back and forth with your provider, but if a medication isn’t working as well as you would like, let them know.
 Getting the right medication and the right dosage can improve your sex life significantly.

 What causes ED?

-ED is the most common sexual dysfunction.
-Experts believe that around 30 million American men have experienced ED at some point (Nunes, 2012).
-ED can happen at any age, but it becomes more common as men get older.
+ED—when you can’t get or maintain an erection sufficient for satisfying sex—is the most common sexual dysfunction in men.
+Experts believe that around 30–50 million American men have experienced ED at some point.
+ED can happen at any age, but it becomes more common as men age.
 By the time a man is in his 40s, he has about a 40% chance of having experienced ED at some point.
-That likelihood increases by about 10% for each successive decade of life (Ferrini, 2017).
+That likelihood increases by about 10% for each successive decade of life (Sooriyamoorthy, 2022; Ferrini, 2017).

 That said, ED is not considered a “natural” part of aging.
 It’s important to know that many different underlying health conditions can contribute to it, and that addressing those conditions can often help improve symptoms of ED.
 These conditions include: